Codecademy/docs/content/cybersecurity/concepts/cyber-resilience/cyber-resilience.md

 - **High Availability:** Refers to the assurance that a system will be available to respond to requests and complete requested operations in a timely manner.

-- _Restoration Order_ -> Refers to the sequence of mission-critical business processes that should be restored.
+- **Restoration Order:** Refers to the sequence of mission-critical business processes that should be restored.

 - _Diversity_ -> Refers to the multilayered security mechanism of having different types of access control provided by different entities/products.